-The aircraft will be the Hylio AG-122, the Hylio AG-116, the Hylio AG-130, and the Hylio H-450.
+The aircraft will be the Hylio AG-122, AG-116, AG-216, AG-130, AG-230, and H-450.
 Manuals containing proprietary information for training, maintenance, and operation all four aircraft will be included in support of this petition.
-The language in this petition is written to allow THE COMPANY flexibility to operate the AG-122, the AG-116, the AG-130, and the H-450.
+The language in this petition is written to allow THE COMPANY flexibility to operate the AG-122, AG-116, AG-216, AG-130, AG-230, and the Hylio H-450.
+The AG-216 aircraft was formerly referred to as the AG-116.
+This is the same aircraft, with a name change.
+The AG-230 aircraft was formerly referred to as the AG-130.
+This is the same aircraft, with a name change.
+THE COMPANY requests that both name versions of each aircraft be listed on the petition granted.
+Throughout the remainder of this petition, those model names may be used interchangeably.